Gaurav-Pande/Image-Denoising/README.md

 Another novelty that we applied is passing the denoised image back into the model for further refinement, we observe that the PSNR values get a slight reduction but the SSIM score improves by about 0.1 (especially with larger noise ranges).
 This approach is similar to our PCA approach with iterative application.

+### Limitations

+Following are limitations for supervised approaches:

+- High training computational requirements.
+- For low sigma values, aritifacts are introduced at bright spot regions of image.

 ## Approach2 (Unsupervised)
 In this approach we used unsupervised learning techniques to solve the problem of image denoising.There are 2 experiments here as follows: